 We wandered around the hot streets of Stone Town until we started to make us crave something cold.
 We ventured into the Zanzibar Coffee House, which was humming with activity and had one table left.
 We were relegated to the table next to the door – a seat that is usually the most undesirable in a restaurant due to the noise and heat that lingers its way in from the outside world.
 However, it took us about five minutes to realize that we had gotten the best seat in the cafe.

 We watched life pass by in Stone Town.
 It made me wonder about their lives and where they were headed.
 Were they having a good or a bad day?
 Were they sad?
 Or happy?
-Instead of pondering in the small cafe, I reached for my camera.
+Instead of pondering in the small cafe, I reached for my travel camera.
 I figured I would live their lives for that fleeting moment.
 We sat in the Zanzibar cafe and watched the world pass by.
 I loved every image, so I felt I had to share with you.

 A day in a Zanzibar cafe